aai-institute/pyDVL/docs/getting-started.rst

 .. code-block:: python

-   >>> from valuation.influence.general import influences
+   >>> from valuation.influence import influences
-   >>>
    >>> influences(
    ...    model,
+   ...    x_train,
+   ...    y_train,
+   ...    x_test,
-   ...    dataset,
+   ...    y_test,,
    ... )

 Influences using TwiceDifferentiable protocol and approximate matrix inversion
 ------------------------------------------------------------------------------

-Sometimes it is not possible to construct the complete Hessian in RAM.
+Sometimes it is not possible to construct the complete Hessian in memory.
 In that case one can use conjugate gradient as a space-efficient approximation to inverting the full matrix.
 In pyDVL this can be done by adding ``inversion_method`` parameter to the influences function call.